danielvarela/RosettaEvolution/README.md

 # Protein Structure Prediction

 In this work Differential Evolution (DE) was combined with fragment replacement for improving the search of protein structure conformations with minimum energy.
-The Rosetta environment was used, employing some of its phases for the ab initio prediction in the initialization of the genetic population, as well as its fragment-assembly technique.
-DE provides a global search in the multimodal energy landscape whereas fragment replacement based on the Monte-Carlo procedure provides a useful local search that locally refines protein conformations and that accelerates the DE search.
+The Rosetta environment was used, employing its coarse-grained representation and its fragment-assembly technique.
+DE provides a global search in the multimodal energy landscape whereas the fragment replacement technique, with a Metropolis Monte-Carlo procedure, provides a useful local search that locally refines protein conformations and that accelerates the DE search.

 ## Differential Evolution